ronrothjr/The-Threads-of-Becoming/blog.md

 **When you're not sure whether to move or stay, ask:** *Does patience here lead to better actions?* If waiting serves what's trying to emerge, wait.
 If waiting is just avoidance, move.
 A pause that doesn't eventually lead somewhere isn't sacred—it's stuck.

+_Timing isn't only a mental calculation—the body knows things the mind hasn't caught up to yet._

 ---

 ## **The Fifth Thread: EMBODIMENT**